 “Good.”
 He grabbed the wheelchair handles to turn.
 As quickly and quietly as he could, the cook pushed the chair into the closet.
-It wasn’t very wide, but the chair itself fit inside.
+It wasn’t very wide, but his chair itself fit inside.
 As Wes turned to gape back at his friend, Mitch gave him a look that quieted him.
-“You’ve got to stay in here, Wes.
+“You’ve got to stay here, Wes.
 I’ll come back when it’s safe.”

 “Mitch…!
 What’re you gonna do…?”
 Wes grabbed his friend’s wrist.
 “Don’t go do something stupid…!
 This isn’t one of your dad’s games…!
 You could die if you do something reckless…!”

 Mitch paused for a moment.
 Wes knew him too well, so he shouldn’t be surprised by what he was about to do.
 Taking the trembling hand off his wrist, he let a smile sprout on his lips.
 He could spare a second for comfort.

 “I promised your folks I’d look after you.
 I’m going to keep that promise.
 Trust me for now, okay?”

 “Mitch…!”
 Wes felt tears falling alongside the water dripping from his hair.
 There was no stopping him.
 Why was he so damn stubborn?
 “Mitch… Please don’t go…!”

 “I’ll be back, Wes,” Mitch said as he closed the door to the closet.
 “I promise.”

 “Mitchel!”
 Wes cried.
 That was a lie.
 He could hear it in his tone.
 He could read it in his eyes.
 He could feel it in the pit of his stomach.
 Mitch didn’t know if he was coming back.